-A first-time visitor to Kathmandu, I had not experienced the city as it was before the earthquake, and found the damage caused to be evident but not overt.
+A first-time visitor to Kathmandu, I had not experienced the city as it was before the earthquake, and found the damage evident but not overt.
 Not to dismiss or underestimate the scope of the disaster, but my uninitiated eye could only detect small telltale signs of the event.
 Had our local guide not informed me of the 150 UNESCO registered monuments in the Kathmandu Valley damaged or destroyed outright, I may not have appreciated the full impact of the earthquake.

 Over the course of several days, our group wandered the many narrow streets and alleys, stopping at palaces and temples to snap pictures and drink in the sights, sounds, and smells of the city.
-The cars and motorcycles that normally plied the streets were thinned by the fuel shortage.
+The cars and motorcycles which normally plied the streets were thinned by the fuel shortage.
 Hundreds of vehicles were sequestered in long queues, each driver waiting patiently for hours just to get their limited ration of fuel.
 There were no grimaces on the faces of those in line.
-They were not rattled or riled by the inconvenience, but rather took it all in stride.
+They were not rattled or riled by the inconvenience, but took it all in stride.

 What the Nepalese lack in resources, they offset with an abundance of optimism and fortitude.
-Over the course of centuries, the Nepali people have fostered a culture of resilience, balancing setbacks with a positive outlook.
+Over the course of centuries, the Nepali have fostered a culture of resilience, balancing setbacks with a positive outlook.
 Fuel shortages, political loggerheads, and natural disasters demand validation, but family, community, and a sense of hospitality define their daily lives.
 I was reminded at every turn that desperate times are often the anvil on which perspective is forged, and the Nepalese have certainly endured plenty of hardships.